How to Write Great Character Descriptions (with Examples)

 But James Cameron got it together for the next one.

 Let’s examine at the way James Cameron describes Sarah Connor in the greatest sequel of all time, Terminator 2: Judgment Day.

 SARAH CONNOR is not the same woman we remember from last time.
 Her eyes peer out through a wild tangle of hair like those of a cornered animal.
 Defiant and intense, but skittering around looking for escape at the same time.
 Fight or flight.
 Down one cheek is a long scar, from just below the eye to her upper lip.
 Her VOICE is a low and chilling monotone.

-I love this character description.
+I love this one.
 It gives you the mood and tone of the movie.
 It’s harder, scarier, and so is Sarah.
-We immediately get to know the transformation, and get to see someone with their back against the wall.
+We immediately get to know the transformation and get to see someone with their back against the wall.

 The scar tells us she’s seen some serious stuff since the first movie.
 It’s an immediate backstory and gets us interested.